CodifyIt/CPJourney/README.md

 # CPJourney
-The way to start with Competitive Programming.
+The guide to start with competitive programming.